A breakup is daunting enough, but breaking up a long-distance relationship can be even more emotionally challenging.

 The biggest challenge of a long-distance relationship breakup is the inability to talk to your partner face to face.
-It’s hard to tell if the relationship is over for the lack of feelings or the inability to be together.
-The best way to handle a breakup is by talking to your partner about your feelings and doubts and make a decision together.
+It can be extremely difficult to tell if your struggles come as a result of your relationship dynamic or physical separation.
+The best way to handle a breakup process is by talking to your partner about your feelings and doubts and making a decision together.
 Ideally, you’d have a breakup conversation in person, but if that’s not possible, at least talk over a video call.
 Appreciate that it’s a painful experience for everyone and find a way to create a space with empathy and understanding.

-Let’s have a look at different reasons why couples break up and the signs that your long-distance relationship is coming to an end.
+For now, let’s take a look at different reasons why long-distance couples break up and the signs that your long-distance relationship is coming to an end.

 A relationship is a union of two people.
-These two people create a relationship, and they’re the ones who make it work, and they’re also the ones that might choose to end it.
+These two people create a relationship, and they’re the ones who can make it work or the ones who might choose to end it.

 Distance affects a relationship in many ways.
 But the two aspects that are most affected by distance are:

-A sudden and unexpected breakup is one of the most unpleasant ways to end the relationship.
+A sudden and unexpected breakup is one of the most unpleasant ways to end a relationship.
 It usually comes around when one partner decides to break up and then tries to find a way to inform the other about their decision.
-It’s a wrong way to go about ending a long-distance relationship that guarantees at least one of you getting hurt emotionally.

 Why Long-Distance Couples Break Up?

-- In one category are couples who don’t fully understand what is a long-distance relationship.
-So when they start having problems because of the distance, they’re not prepared for it.
-When you don’t know how to handle the distance in your relationship, you’ll end up feeling depressed and frustrated most of the time.
-It leads to a toxic relationship and at some point to break up is unavoidable.
+Some couples don’t fully understand the reality of a long-distance relationship.
+So when they start having problems because of the physical separation, they’re not prepared for it.
+Not knowing how to handle the distance can leave you feeling depressed and frustrated.

-A long-distance relationship is a journey, and like any other journey, it has the beginning and an end.
-In this situation, partners feel connected like friends, intimate friends, but the romance isn’t there.
+A long-distance relationship is a journey, and like any other journey, it has a beginning and an end.
+Sometimes, partners feel connected like friends, close friends, but the romance isn’t there.
 In this case, instead of going through the whole long-distance breakup, you may choose to end the romance/exclusivity while keeping your friendship.

-Here are some reasons why long-distance couples break up:
+Here are some other reasons why a long-distance break is common:

-- They don’t have a specific goal, a plan and a timeline.
+- A lack of specific goals, a plan and a timeline.

-- They have too much uncertainty, which causes doubts and worries.
+- Too much uncertainty causes doubts and worries.